CONSTRUCTION LITIGATION AND ARBITRATION

 HVAC & Refrigeration Law

-Trent Cotney of Trent Cotney, P.A. has served the HVAC and Refrigeration industry since 1999.
+Trent Cotney of Cotney Construction Law has served the HVAC and Refrigeration industry since 1999.
 He was a member of the Refrigeration and Air Conditioning Contractors Association (RACCA) from 2006-2008 and is a current member.
 He has spoken at at least five Florida Refrigeration & Air Conditioning Contractors Association (FRACCA) annual education conferences and he has advocated on behalf of air conditioning contractors at the Construction Industry Licensing Board (CILB).
 He serves as General Counsel to FRACCA where he provides legal services to FRACCA and its members.
-In addition, several Trent Cotney, P.A. staff members worked in the HVAC industry prior to working for Trent Cotney, P.A.
+In addition, several Cotney Construction Law staff members worked in the HVAC industry prior to working for Cotney Construction Law.

 CONSTRUCTION LIEN AND BOND CLAIMS